cassydm/rockies_moneyball_part-deux/README.md

 ## Overview
 This proposal seeks to develop an innovative app for the Colorado Rockies that leverages advanced analytics and ML —specifically utilizing transformer models in Python—to revolutionize pitching strategy.

-Data was cleansed and prepped to be used Gradio, which allowed us to set up web-based interfaces to showcase our  model.
+Data was cleansed and prepped to be used with Gradio, which allowed us to set up web-based interfaces to showcase our  model.
 The team downloaded existing Excel documents to compile information on the various Rockies pithchers and perform our analysis.

 The team took a 6-pronged approach to utilize the ML model for Project 3.
 Each team member looked at the same final datase (model_df).